tangaiyun/zuul-redislimiter-spring-boot/README.md

 ### Dynamic configuration

-We can change the configuraton by internal RESTful API.
+We can change the limiting policy by internal RESTful API.

 ``` java